 In 1983, Harry bought the farm and working with his wife, Jane, has transformed it into what you see today, a highly diversified farm based on strong environmental practices.
 It couldn’t be more different to the battery farm approach.

+The company directors Harry and Jane have very different backgrounds to each other.
 Harry has an engineering background and a passion for conservation, sustainability and renewable energy.
-This is the foundation of the Clough Bottom Vision.
-Jane has a retail and training Background.
+Whereas, Jane has a retail and training background.
+With both backgrounds, this became the foundation of the Clough Bottom Vision.

-In 1991, Harry and Jane set up, what is today a thriving corporate training company, Focus Experiential Training, which has resided in many of the barns on site before coming to rest in The Out Barn where it now compliments the use of the barn with Weddings and other celebrations.
+In 1991, Harry and Jane set up, what is today a thriving corporate training company, Focus Experiential Training, which has resided in many of the barns on site before coming to rest in The Out Barn where it now compliments the use of the barn with weddings, private functions and other celebrations.

 Over the years, Harry and Jane have sympathetically restored the tired, natural stone farm buildings they inherited and put them to new use as long-term lets and, the jewel in the crown, ‘The Out Barn’.
 They all now sit perfectly in a beautiful natural landscape.